ans-group/docs.ukfast.co.uk/source/security/ddos/access_controls.md

 # Access Controls

-You can use DDoSX to control access to your domains and individual URIs (a URI is the part of a URL after the `/`, for example in yourdomain.com/*admin*, admin is the URI).
+You can use DDoSX to control access to your domains and individual URIs.
+A URI is the part of a URL after the `/`.
+For example, in `yourdomain.com/admin`, `admin` is the URI).

 DDoSX enables you to deny or allow incoming requests based on two filters: